Skip to main content Skip to navigation

 Occurrence

-X-disease is present across North America, throughout Washington State with high incidence in Grant, Yakima, Benton, Franklin, and Chelan counties, and present in Okanogan, Douglas, and Klickitat County and Oregon in The Dalles area (Molnar et al 2022).
+X-disease is present across North America and throughout Washington State, with high incidence in Grant, Yakima, Benton, Franklin, and Chelan Counties, and is also present in the Oregon counties of Okanogan, Douglas, and Klickitat as well as in The Dalles area (Figure 4) (Molnar et al. 2022).

 Impacts

-More than 238,856 trees equivalent to 974 acres of sweet cherries and 33,082 peach, nectarine, plum and apricot trees representing 81 acres were removed due to X-disease and Little Cherry Disease between 2015 and 2020 according to a recent survey conducted by WSU/ OSU Extension with 81 respondents who collectively manage 15,420 acres, 26% of Washington and Oregon total cherry acreage (Molnar et al 2022).
-Removed trees reduced revenue to the industry by an estimated $30 million in 2020 and $65 million between 2015 and 2020.
-Over the seven-year re-establishment period estimated lost revenue and establishment costs to growers is approximately $115 million.
+More than 238,856 sweet cherry trees (covering 974 acres) and 33,082 peach, nectarine, plum and apricot trees (covering 81 acres) were removed due to X-disease and little cherry disease (caused by LCV2 and LCV1) between 2015 and 2020 according to a recent survey conducted by Washington State University Extension and Oregon State University Extension.
+The survey included 81 respondents who collectively manage 15,420 acres, 26% of the total cherry acreage in Washington and Oregon (Molnar et al. 2022).
+Tree removals reduced industry revenue by an estimated $30 million in 2020 and $65 million between 2015 and 2020.
+Over the seven-year re-establishment period, estimated lost revenue and establishment costs to growers were approximately $115 million.

 Host Range

-X-disease phytoplasma infects most Prunus species, ex. cherries, peaches, nectarines, almonds, plums, and chokecherry.
+X-disease phytoplasma infects most Prunus species (e.g., cherries, peaches, nectarines, almonds, plums, and chokecherry).
 X-disease phytoplasma also infects a wide range of broadleaf plants.
-Previous work found dandelion, knotweed, goosefoot (lambsquarter), sagebrush, chickweed, mallow, alfalfa, puncture vine, tumble mustard, and flixweed were hosts (Jensen 1971).
-In a 2021 to 2023 survey 52 of 77 species tested were positive for X-disease phytoplasma (Harper et al in prep).
-Plants from six families had significant numbers of positives including members of the Asteraceae (dandelion), Malvacea (mallow), Amaranthaceae (goosefoot/ lambsquarter & pigweed), Polygonaceae (knotweed), Brassicaceae (flixweed, tumblemustard, hoary bittercress, & shepherd’s purse), and Plantaginaceae (plantain).
+Previous studies found milkweed, alfalfa, clover, mustards, and plantains to be hosts (Jensen 1971; Chiykowski and Sinha 1982), but this was mostly through experimental inoculation.
+To identify the natural host range, a survey was conducted from 2021 to 2023 in which a total of 52 plant species, from 77 species tested, were positive for X-disease phytoplasma (Figure 5) (Shires et al. 2024).
+Plants from six families had significant numbers of positives, including members of the Asteraceae (dandelion), Malvaceae (mallow), Amaranthaceae (goosefoot/lambsquarter and pigweed), Polygonaceae (knotweed), Brassicaceae (flixweed, tumble mustard, hoary bittercress, and shepherd’s purse), and Plantaginaceae (plantain).
 All these species are common components of the orchard floor or are present around orchard borders.
-Twelve other plant families were less prevalent in orchards and had a small number of positives for X-disease phytoplasma including, Apiaceae (eg. queen anne’s lace & wild carrot), Caryophyllaceae (chickweed), Fabaceae (clover), Geraniaceae (redstem filaree & wild geranium), Lamiaceae (henbit, purple dead nettle), Oxalidaceae (oxalis, ground sorrel), Poaceae (downy brome), Rosaceae (wild rose), Solanaceae (nightshades), and Tribulus (puncturevine).
+Twelve other plant families were less prevalent in orchards and had a small number of positives for X-disease phytoplasma, including Apiaceae (e.g., queen anne’s lace and wild carrot), Caryophyllaceae (chickweed), Fabaceae (clover), Geraniaceae (redstem filaree), Lamiaceae (henbit, purple dead nettle), Oxalidaceae (oxalis, ground sorrel), Poaceae (downy brome), Rosaceae (wild rose), Solanaceae (nightshades), and Tribulus (puncture vine).

 map of X-disease phytoplasma between 2016 and 2020